 Perhaps the most crucial part of mastering chai seed pudding is getting the seed-to-liquid ratio right.
 For thick and creamy pudding, the optional ratio is 3 to 4 tablespoon seeds to 1 cup of liquid.

 More Make-Ahead Breakfast Recipes:

 Coconut Chia Pudding

-- 2 (5.3-oz.) containers vanilla So Delicious Coconutmilk Yogurt Alternative
+- 2 (5.3-oz.) containers vanilla coconutmilk yogurt (I like So Delicious brand)

 - 2 Tbsp. pure maple syrup